Will AI Replace Your Job or Just Your Raise? (2026)

 Are Young Workers Being Displaced by AI?

-The part that I think matters most is not the rate itself.
-It's the composition of what young workers are doing when they find work.
+The part that I think matters most is the composition of what young workers are doing when they find work.
+The headline rate moves within a familiar range.
+The composition underneath has shifted.
 Entry-level positions, the first rung of the career ladder, are the most substitutable by current AI capabilities.
 Content writing, basic coding, customer support, data entry, junior analysis.
 Those roles once absorbed new graduates into the knowledge economy.
 Now they are handled by AI tools at a fraction of the cost.
 Even when young people find work, they are increasingly funneled into service and manual labor roles that AI cannot yet reach, while the knowledge-economy positions that defined upward mobility contract.
 The unemployment rate captures the quantity of jobs.
 It says nothing about whether those jobs lead anywhere.
 For the broader unemployment picture, see the unemployment statistics roundup.

 Youth Unemployment Rate, Ages 16-24 (Monthly)